top of page

 Nashville's Black Community

-Locally, BMHA Nashville is an inclusive grassroots organization of Black people in Nashville working to mobilize Black Nashvillians regardless of class, national origin, immigration status, age, sexual orientation, sexual identity, and gender expression.
+Locally, Black Mental Health Village is an inclusive grassroots organization of Black people in Nashville working to mobilize Black Nashvillians regardless of class, national origin, immigration status, age, sexual orientation, sexual identity, and gender expression.

-Because BMHA Nashville understands how important it is to have a therapist that understands your identity and your past experiences, we are working to highlight culturally competent and patient-centered Black licensed mental health clinicians for Black Nashvillians seeking providers.
+Because Black Mental Health Village understands how important it is to have a therapist that understands your identity and your past experiences, we are working to highlight culturally competent and patient-centered Black licensed mental health clinicians for Black Nashvillians seeking providers.

 We are also working to build collaborations between different organizations in Nashville that play a role in advancing the whole health of Black Nashvillians.
 We hope to advance our agenda for our community through transformative grassroots engagement, strategic partnerships, and influencing local and state policy.